Whether you’re ready for a change, moving into a new house or just itching for a trip to IKEA, updating your décor is an exciting prospect.

 TOP TIP: Don’t forget to consider your existing furniture when pulling together your mood board.
 Sofas, rugs, and curtains, for instance, should synchronise with your mood board décor just as much as any new accent pieces.

 Now you know how to create a mood board, the next step is to get inspired.
 And there’s no better place to start the creative journey than with Plumbs’ very own collection of fabrics.
-Boasting more than 800 different designs for reupholstery, sofa covers and curtains, which design will you choose?
+Boasting more than 800 different designs for reupholstery, sofa covers and made to measure curtains, which design will you choose?

 Sophie is a great granddaughter of the founders of the business - so fabrics and furniture are almost part of her DNA!
 Her interests include home interiors and upcycling, and her favourite show to watch after work is The Repair Shop.
 Some of the topics she covers on the Plumbs blog include sofa reupholstery and furniture protection.